Growth scare kicks German 10-year yields below 1 pct for first time

 in the euro zone remains subdued.
 French Finance Minister Michel

-Sapin urged the central bank in an op-ed in the French daily Le
+Sapin urged the central bank in an op-ed in French daily Le

-Monde to do more to combat the risk of deflation and make the
+Monde to do more to combat deflationary risks and make the euro

 "The level here, plus or minus, could be sustained for quite